Every time we fall asleep, something mysterious happens within our minds, bodies, and souls... We dream.

 We need to dream.
 And if we do not experience quality dream sleep for extended periods of time, we suffer.
 The function of dreaming is literally embedded into our DNA (along with virtually every other living organism on Earth) and there is incredible purpose behind why you and I will spend about 32 years of our lives sawing logs.

 It’s important to realize that dreams are much more than strange expressions of the imagination though; there are many things happening at different levels below our dreams.
-They literally help us heal, rejuvenate, and improve our ability to deal with life’s stresses and activities.
+They literally help us heal emotionally and psychologically, rejuvenate, and improve our ability to deal with life’s stresses and activities.

 A lot of people don't know this but with the proper skills and tools you can greatly enhance the dreaming experience to help you heal your life.
 This article is going to focus on some recent research that has been done on dreaming, but also introduces you to the ways in which lucid dreaming can help you experience incredible moments of healing and emotional resolution.